38mm Stocks are home grown

 The 38mm tanalised boards provide a useful decking board where customers want a more ‘rustic’ appearance than provided by planed boards with their elaborate profiles.
 The boards are often utilised as ridge boards in pitched roof constructions, they can also be used for cladding the sides of a larger timber shed where any movement in the board width can be tolerated.

-These timbers are not treated, or intended, for use in ground contact, but treated for where the timber may be subjected to the risk of wetting from rain.
+These timbers are tanalised for situations where the timber may be subjected to the risk of wetting from rain, but they are not intended for use in ground contact.
 If however the boards are used in ground contact such as a raised vegetable or flower bed then make sure that water can drain away from the bottom of the raised bed, this will help to increase the board’s service life.
 As with all tanalised timber the service life of the board can be increased by the application of a water stain or repellent such as Osmo Natural Woodstain.

 Timbers all pressure treated with preservative

 These timbers are all pressure treated with Tanalith E, or similar, timber preservative.
 It is vital that any cross cuts are treated with two coats of Ensele end-grain preservative treatment.

 38mm Timber stocks

 Normally 2-3 packs of each section size are kept in stock.